SeemBuilds/AutoPrimaryPart-APP-/README.md

 Same purpose as MERGED, but sets the PrimaryPart for all selected models.

+## Settings:
-### These are the Settings APP offers in each panel:
+These are the Settings APP offers in each panel:
 - **Select Mode**
      - *LiveAPP:* Automatically sets PrimaryPart for Models inserted in Workspace based on the Settings and Mode you have selected in the APP UI.
 - **Selection Detector**